arfc/saltproc/doc/overview.rst

 How SaltProc works
 -------------------

-SaltProc is a driver for Serpent to simulate online fuel salt reprocessing for Molten Salt Reactors.
+SaltProc is a driver for Monte Carlo depletion codes (henceforth referred to as *depletion codes*) to simulate online fuel salt reprocessing for
+Molten Salt Reactors.
 It performs following major functions:

-  - runs SERPENT
+  - runs the depletion code
-  - parses and stores Serpent output data in HDF5
+  - parses and stores depleted material data in HDF5
   - modifies parsed material composition (`reprocesses`)
-  - creates Serpent input file
+  - creates a new depletion code input file

 The code logic flow is the following:

-  1. Runs Serpent (`saltproc.depcode.run_depcode()`)
+  1. Runs the depletion code (`saltproc.depcode.run_depcode()`)
   2. Parses through the output `*_dep.m` file and creates PyNE Material object for each burnable material.
   3. Processes Fuel (`saltproc.app.reprocessing()` and `saltproc.refill`):